How to Make Money After Layoff: 4 Side Hustle Strategies That Actually Work

 Small business owners are your sweet spot.
 Research indicates that 70% of SMBs in the U.S. have worked with freelancers at least once, with 81% planning to hire freelancers again.
 Even better?
 83% agree that freelancers have greatly helped their business.
 After layoffs, 69% of employers hired freelancers to fill gaps.

-Small businesses particularly need support because they often can't afford full-time help.
+Small businesses, in particular, need support because they often can't afford full-time help.
 By packaging your expertise into a fixed-scope, flat-fee project, you remove the risk and make it easy for them to say yes.

 Sample Offers: